• Home

 http://www.roamingaroundtheworld.com/best-day-trips-yucatan-merida-mexico/

 For New Years, there will likely be a big party in the historic center of Merida and many of the clubs and restaurants I’m sure will have festivities to attend.
 I’d recommend heading to the historic center on New Years Eve.
-Also, as Dec 31 gets closer check this event calendar to see what events may have been added:
+Also, as Dec 31 gets closer check the event calendar.

 Excelente blog, gracias!
 Muy informativo e interesante!
 (I know you understand that) 🙂